Kine-Technology/kine-protocol/docs/contract overview.md

 <span style="color:green">**Treasury Burn**</green>

-TreasuryBurn function can only be called by Kine treasury account (see `Kaptain`), will burn kUSD from Kine vault to keep kUSD total supply synced with the total value of synthetic assets of Kine Exchange.
+TreasuryBurn function can only be called by Kine Exchange treasury account (see `Kaptain`), will burn kUSD from Kine vault to keep kUSD total supply synced with the total value of synthetic assets of Kine Exchange.

 ```solidity
 function treasuryBurn(uint amount) external onlyTreasury